bureaux-a-partager/dummy-webhook/README.md

 # Dummy Webhook

-Dummy Webhook is a dummy webhook for when you need to have to test a service webhook.
+Dummy Webhook is a dummy webhook for when you need to test a service webhook.

 It will locally run a webserver and make it public on the internet (using https://ngrok.com/).
 Every call to this web server will be answered by a 200 and body that says "ok"